yeohj0710/SocketIO-practice/README.md

-### websocket practice
+### SocketIO practice

-- This is a project for practicing websocket.
+- This is a project for practicing SocketIO.